EPAM-JS-Competency-center/camp/docs/4-integration-with-CMS-Contentstack/01-introduction.md

 The goal of this guide is to show you how to integrate your website with Contentstack and manage certain parts of your content using Contentstack, without having to make changes to your website's code.

-### What you will do?
+## What you will do?

-During this task, you will:
-- Create an account and set up your own project in Contentstack.
-- Design the content model for your website, defining the structure and types of content you will be managing.
-- Integrate your website with Contentstack, enabling you to display and manage your website's content through the CMS.
-- Make changes to the content within Contentstack and ensure that these changes are reflected on the frontend of your website, without the need to modify the code.
+During this task, you'll establish your Contentstack account and project, design your website's content model, integrate your website with Contentstack, and seamlessly manage and update content, ensuring instant frontend reflection without code modifications.

 ### Contentstack at a very high level